 Do you do everything for your kids?
 It may be time to stop.
-Here are 7 surprising reasons kids needs responsibilities (with examples by age).
+Here are 7 surprising reasons kids need responsibilities (with examples by age).

 If it weren’t for my husband, my kids would still need me to remove their pajamas and put on their shoes.
 Thankfully, my other half expected much more from the start.
-He gave responsibilities not only to establish independence, but out of necessity.
-(Three kids will do that to you.)
+He gave age-appropriate responsibilities not only to establish independence but out of necessity.
+(Three kids can do that to you.)

-It turns out, kids can do most of what we ask them to do.
+It turns out, kids can do most of what we ask them to do, even at a young age.
 Sure, watching your child apply toothpaste and brush her teeth is ten times slower than if you had stepped in.
 But giving her more responsibilities is instrumental in her growth.

 7 surprising reasons kids need responsibilities

-From chores to schoolwork, giving kids responsibilities makes life smoother and nurtures competence.
-In fact, I learned several surprising reasons that handing kids more responsibilities benefits everyone.
+From age-appropriate chores to homework, giving kids responsibilities makes life smoother and nurtures competence.
+I learned several surprising reasons why handing kids more responsibilities benefits everyone.